When Weather Changed History: Program History

 When Weather Changed History premiered on January 6, 2008, with the first episode focusing on the space shuttle Challenger explosion.
 The series premiered with record high ratings for its first season of 10 episodes.
 As a result, a second season consisting of 14 episodes was ordered.
 Season 2 premiered on October 5, 2008.

 The last episode of When Weather Changed History aired on February 25, 2009.
 Currently reruns can be seen, however, the current fate of the program is unknown at this time.
 In December 2010, The Weather Channel aired a week's worth of Viewer's Choice episodes at 8 p.m.
 ET.

+As of July 2026, TWC airs reruns of the series on Thursday mornings at 5 and 6 a.m.
+ET.

 TWC launched a similar series, Weather That Changed the World, on June 9, 2013.
 The show will cover three stories that had appeared on When Weather Changed History - the Challenger tragedy, the Hindenburg, and the Titanic.
 In addition, the killer smog that hit Donora, Pennsylvania in 1948 - which had been covered on When Weather Changed History - was also covered, along with the 1952 smog that hit London, England.